tallaproject/onion/doc/onion_rsa.md

 * [Function Index](#index)
 * [Function Details](#functions)

-RSA Cryptosystem API.
+Onion RSA API.

 __Authors:__ Alexander Færøy ([`ahf@0x90.dk`](mailto:ahf@0x90.dk)).

 <a name="description"></a>

 ## Description ##
-This helper module contains utilities for working with the RSA cryptosystem.
-It's made to simplify the usage of Erlang's public_key and crypto applications for our specific use case.
+This module contains utilities for working with RSA.
+It's made to simplify the use of Erlang's public_key and crypto applications for our specific use cases.

 <a name="types"></a>